Balancing Statistical and Computational Precision: A General Theory and Applications to Sparse Regression: Examples

-FOS can also be applied to structure learning problems by estimating the local neighborhood of each node via high-dimensional regressions.
-In this specific application~\cite{Guyon08}, the goal is to understand the interaction network of $p=1000$ genes in lung cancer patients from $\nobs=500$ expression profiles.
-We do neighborhood selection with the ``or-rule''~\cite{Meinshausen06} based on FOS and LassoCV and compare the estimated graphs with the available gold standard~\cite{Statnikov15}.
-The results are summarized in Figure~\ref{fig:reged}.
+\paragraph{Lung cancer data set} \fos\ can also be applied to network learning problems by estimating the local neighborhood of each node via high-dimensional regressions.
+In this specific application, the goal is to understand the interaction network of~$p=1000$ genes in lung cancer patients from~$\nobs=500$ expression profiles~\citep{Guyon08}.
+We do neighborhood selection with the ``or-rule''~\citep{Meinshausen06} based on \fos\ and lassoCV and compare the estimated graphs with the available gold standard~\citep{Statnikov15}.
+The results are summarized in Fig.~\ref{fig:reged}.
 Note that here, the Hamming distance is the sum of the falsely included edges and the falsely omitted edges.
+We find that our pipeline outmatches the standard one both in speed and accuracy. \paragraph{Breast cancer data set} Here, we consider a large data set that contains gene expressions from 60~patients with estrogen-positive breast cancer \citep{Xiao}.
+The patients were treated for five years and then classified into two categories (labeled by $1$ or $-1$) according to whether the cancer recurred or not.
+The original data is pre-processed as follows: first, the genes with more than~$50$ percent missingness are removed and all other missing values are filled by mean imputation.
+This reduces number of genes from $22\,575$ to $12\,071$.
+Then, the genes are grouped using cytogenetic position data, namely the C1~set from the GSEA method~\citep{GSEA}.
+The genes that are not recorded in the C1~set are removed, which yields a total of $4989$~genes in 270~groups, with an average group size of 18.5 genes.
+Finally, the data is split via $10$-fold Cross-Validation and \grlassocv\ and \grfos\ are applied.
+The classification is then performed by taking the signum function on the predicted values.
+We report the classification errors in Fig.~\ref{fig:Breastcancer}.
+We find that \grfos\ outperforms \grlassocv\ in computational efficiency and accuracy.